eitansuez/ambient-migration/docs/migrate.md

   🔮 AuthorizationPolicy is migrated and can be deleted: kubectl delete authorizationpolicies.security.istio.io -n backend ratings-authz
 ```

-The only task remaining it appears, is to remove the now redundant, original authorization policies for `details` and `ratings` services.
+The only task remaining, it appears, is to remove the now redundant, original authorization policies for `details` and `ratings` services.

 Make it so: